Ida (film): Accolades

 Ida was screened in the Special Presentation section at the 2013 Toronto International Film Festival where it won the FIPRESCI Special Presentations award.
 Among other festivals Ida won Best Film at Gdynia, Warsaw, London, Bydgoszcz, Minsk, Gijón, Wiesbaden, Kraków.
 The film is also widely recognized for Agata Kulesza's and Agata Trzebuchowska's performances, and for the cinematography by Ryszard Lenczewski and Łukasz Żal.

 The film was honoured by the national Polish Film Academy as the Best Film of 2013, winning in three other categories, and nominated in seven additional categories.
 The European Film Academy nominated the film in seven categories, winning 5, including Best European Film and People's Choice Award, at the 27th European Film Awards.
 The Spanish Academy of Arts and Cinematographic Sciences named Ida as Best European Film at the 29th Goya Awards.
 At the 68th British Academy Film Awards the film won the Award for Best Film Not in the English Language.

 At the 87th Academy Awards, it won the award for Best Foreign Language Film, and was also nominated for Best Cinematography.

 The film has received a nomination from Hollywood Foreign Press Association at the 72nd Golden Globe Awards for Best Foreign Language Film, and from International Press Academy at the 19th Satellite Awards for Best Foreign Language Film category.

 It has been also recognised by the Swedish Film Institute (50th Guldbagge Awards), the Danish Film Academy (31st Robert Awards), the French Academy of Arts and Technics of Cinema (40th César Awards), the Catalan Academy of Cinema (7th Gaudí Awards).
-The film was also selected by the European Parliament for the Lux Prize.
+The film was also awarded by the European Parliament with the Lux Prize.